Successful books are those that are well-marketed.

 For example, if you write young adult fiction, you may want to reach teenagers and young adults.
 If your young adult novel features romance and supernatural themes, it may interest fans of the Twilight series.

 Note that your target audience is not always the reader.

 For example, if you create a picture book for young children, your audience is not those children but their parents or older family members.

 Since self-published authors don’t have the support of a traditional publishing house to do the leg work regarding marketing, it’s crucial to establish and grow your online presence.

 A traditional publisher already has an established reputation, making it easier to spread public awareness about a book.
 Self-publishing authors must develop an excellent reputation to make waves and convince readers to spend their money.

 Social media platforms such as Facebook, Twitter, Pinterest, and Instagram are good places to start.
 On these sites, authors can share snippets of their work, behind-the-scenes and lifestyle content, and information about offers, book launch dates, and more.

 A well-established social media presence is one of today’s essential marketing tools.
 Readers want to know the author on a more perusal level than ever before.
 Given that many other authors make themselves known through their social media accounts, it’s wise to keep up with the competition.

 It’s also wise to create an author website and/or blog site to share information about your work and pieces of your work.
-Having both a social media presence and your site establishes credibility, inspires more trust in the reader, and helps you inform new readers of your other work.
+Having both a social media presence and your site establishes credibility, inspires more trust in the reader, and helps you inform new interested readers of your other work.